1871fotc/1871fotc.github.io/docs/research/find-a-grave.md

 ## Locate the grave on the map

-Use the Toowong Cemetery Map to locate the Portion and Section the person is buried in.
+Use the Toowong Cemetery Map to locate the Portion and Section where the person is buried.

 [Print the Toowong Cemetery Map :fontawesome-solid-map:](../assets/documents/toowong-cemetery-map-2022-10-01.pdf "Print a high resolution version of the map.
 2.1 Mb."){ .md-button .md-button--primary }